 - eventually your stomach, large intestine, and small intestine will physically heal.

 - you will gradually put on the many pounds you have lost, and the mall absorption will disappear and turn your body into a healthy, vital, strong body.
+All this said, I have discovered, while my body did heal, it will always have sensitivities.
+I believe this is due to the Vili being destroyed in the small intestine as a result of too many years eating gluten/poison to a Celiac.
+Never the less, I can still eat lots and lots of healthy nutritious food!

-- and guess what?
-Because there are so many people out there that are finally diagnosed correctly: whether a Celiac or Gluten Sensitive: Restaurants have finally learned - yes learned and their chefs and staff have been educated on serving REAL, HEALTHY GLUTEN FREE FOOD NATURALLY.
+Here is another bonus: Because there are so many people out there that are finally diagnosed correctly: whether a Celiac or Gluten Sensitive: Restaurants have finally learned - yes learned and their chefs and staff have been educated on serving REAL, HEALTHY GLUTEN FREE FOOD NATURALLY.

 - But best of all?
 There is much more information available now for people that need to eat Gluten Free.
-With all this information, awareness, plus great food blogs, you will be able to find beautiful, delicious, nutritious food that once you were terrified to eat.
+With all this information, awareness, plus great food blogs, you will be able to find beautiful, delicious, nutritious food that once you were terrified to eat. (for those of you that do not understand what Celiac disease is please read the bottom of the post, this is probably more important than anything when a family member is diagnosed with Celiac disease)

 Here are just a few dishes that are healthy, nutritious, and delicious: